mekutr/AdminLTEOnRails/README.md

 ```sh
 $ cd ~/admin_lte_on_rails
 ```
-4. Install all the required gems (bundler should already be installed)
+4. Install all the required gems
 ```sh
 ~admin_lte_on_rails$ bundle install
 ```